Poems

 how like second thoughts the darker

-world encroaches even on these
+world encroaches even

 fields protected as a sanctuary,